 I am sure you have enjoyed or learned almost everything about the SEO terminologies and SEO glossary.
 Let me suggest if anything else you want me to add in this.

-I am sure if you get benefited from this glossary then others too so help each other by sharing on your social media profile.
+I am sure if you get benefited from this glossary then others too so help each other by sharing on your social media profile and now this time is to learn step by step on how to start a blog.